-ESP32 How to use with devices
+ESP32 How to use an ESP32 with devices

 |

-How to set it up as a basic HTTP Restful API for standalone use |
+| How to set up an ESP32 as a basic HTTP Restful API for standalone use |

 |

-How to use it to measure current with a micro CT for multiple circuits [Section coming soon] Useful for home automation in wiring closets circuit monitoring |
+| How to use an EPS32 to measure current with a micro CT for multiple circuits Useful for home automation in wiring closets circuit monitoring |

 |

-How to connect 1-Wire devices [Section coming soon] | |
+| How to connect 1-Wire devices [Section coming soon] | |

-How to measure temperature with a PT1000 sensor [Section coming soon] | ![]() |
+| How to measure temperature with a PT1000 sensor [Section coming soon] |

 ESP32D Pin mapping